leecming82/jigsaw-multilingual/README.md

 ### Introduction
-PyTorch model code used by the 1st place winner for the  [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
+PyTorch/Tensorflow model code used by the 1st place winner for the  [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
 Our solution is detailed in this [Kaggle forum post](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862).

-This is "one-half" of the overall solution with the other half leveraging similar Tensorflow models trained on Kaggle TPUv3 instances.
+This is "one-half" of the overall solution designed for and executed on local hardware.
+The other-half, created by my teammate [@rafiko1](https://www.kaggle.com/rafiko1) and designed for and executed on Kaggle TPUv3 instances, can be found at the GitHub repo: [here](https://github.com/rafiko1/jigsaw-multilingual-competition).

 ### Recipe for training:
 1. Bootstrap test-set predictions (pseudo-labels) for all languages using the